0ad/0ad/binaries/system/readme.txt

 -yres=N				set screen Y resolution to 'N'

 Advanced / diagnostic:
--dumpSchema			creates a file entity.rng in the working directory, containing
+-version			print the version of the engine and exit -dumpSchema			creates a file entity.rng in the working directory, containing
 					  complete entity XML schema, used by various analysis tools -entgraph			(disabled)